WillDenby/make-python-faster/src/numpy_pandas_and_more/efficient_numerical_computations.md

 print(a + b)
 ```

-**Vectorized Operations:**

-Vectorized operations enable operations to be performed on arrays without explicit loops, which can significantly improve performance.
+Vectorised operations enable operations to be performed on arrays without explicit loops:

 ```python
 # Calculate the sine of each element